NYU-robot-learning/robot-intel-class-fl23/docusaurus/website/src/pages/logistics.md

 ## Logistical Overview

 ### Lecture
-* 3.30pm-4.45pm on Mondays and Wednesdays at 60FA C15.
+* 3.30pm-4.45pm on Tuesdays and Thursdays at 60FA C15.
 * Lectures will be held twice a week in person.
 * The google calendar may be accessed [here](https://calendar.google.com/calendar/u/0?cid=Y185dTVwNDVmaDV2MHBxaW92NGRmNXZ1bmhoNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
 (Access w/ NYU email.)
 * The class will be recorded, we will post the link to the recorded lectures to the class campuswire.

 ### Course Staff & Office Hours
 * Instructor: [Lerrel Pinto](https://www.lerrelpinto.com/)
   * Office Hours:  Wed 5-6pm

-* Teaching Assistants: Ben Evans & Sneha Silwal
+* Teaching Assistants:
+  * Aadhithya Iyer
-* Office Hours: Mon 5:00-6:00, Thurs 3:00-4:30pm
+    * Office Hours: Friday 2:00-3:00pm, @ 60 Fifth Ave, Room 505

+  * Venkatesh Pattabiraman
-* Office Hours Location: 60 Fifth Ave, Room 540 AND Google Meet (see calendar)
+    * Office Hours: Thursday 3:00-4:30pm, @ 60 Fifth Ave, Fifth floor

 ### Grading
-1. Homeworks (45%)
+1. Homeworks and projects (90%)
-2. Final Project (45%)
 3. Discussions, both in class and in campuswire (10%)

 ### Assignments
-* Assignments will use Python 3; we will provide you a virtual environment to install all dependencies.
+* Assignments will use Python 3 and RaspberryPI 4; we will provide you a virtual environment to install all dependencies.
-* We strongly recommended using Python for the project as well.

-### Final Project
-* Project proposals (1 page) will be due a week before midterms.
-* Maximum (and recommended) team size is 4.
-* Final presentations of all projects will take place a week before finals.

 ## Remarks